google/ci_edit/readme.md

 a common set of commands like ctrl+q to quit (that is, hold the control key and press Q).
 Here are a few common commands:

-  - ctrl + q    to quit the program
+  - ctrl+q    to quit the program
-  - ctrl + s    to save the file
+  - ctrl+s    to save the file
-  - ctrl + z    undo
+  - ctrl+z    undo
-  - ctrl + x    cut
+  - ctrl+x    cut
-  - ctrl + c    copy
+  - ctrl+c    copy
-  - ctrl + v    paste
+  - ctrl+v    paste

 There are more, but you probably get the idea.
 These common controls are not common in command line editors.